xjtang/newfusion/UPDATES.md

 - Added new fusion function for change detection.
 - Implemented a config file that can be customized for each project.
 - All main function tested.
+- Added new fusion function to generate change map.

 Fusion
 --------------